Wendy Bradfield

 Destination: Umm Al-Saad's Garden

-Around 5:00 am, I saw a stone house on the edge of a cliff, a place to rest, at last.
+Around 5:00 am, I saw a stone house on the edge of a cliff, Umm Al-Saad's Garden.

-Amriyah's home is where many hikers stop to relax on her porch overlooking majestic Sinai mountains.
+Amriyah's home is where many hikers stop to relax on her porch overlooking the majestic Sinai mountains.

-Our Bedouin guide took a nap while I kicked off my shoes and sat down in contemplation.
+Our Bedouin guide took a nap while I sat down in contemplation.

 I didn't slip or break an ankle.
 My legs were tired but still working.